shins777/adk_workshop/a2a/concept/basic/README.md

-# ADK A2A 기본 예제
+# ADK A2A Basic Example

-## 예제 개요
+## Example Overview
-이 폴더는 ADK 프레임워크를 활용한 에이전트-에이전트(A2A) 통신의 기본적인 에이전트, 클라이언트, 서버 예제를 포함합니다. 최소한의 동작으로 A2A 워크플로우를 구현하는 방법을 보여줍니다.
+This folder contains basic agent, client, and server examples for agent-to-agent (A2A) communication using the ADK framework.
+It demonstrates how to implement a minimal A2A workflow.

-- `agent.py`: 기본 에이전트 구현 예제
+- `agent.py`: Basic agent implementation example
-- `client.py`: 기본 클라이언트 구현 예제
+- `client.py`: Basic client implementation example
-- `server.py`: 기본 서버 구현 예제
+- `server.py`: Basic server implementation example
-- `executor.py`: 에이전트 동작을 위한 유틸리티 모듈
+- `executor.py`: Utility module for agent operation

-## 환경 설정
+## Environment Setup
-에이전트 또는 클라이언트 코드에서 필요하다면, `.env` 파일에 다음과 같이 키를 설정하세요:
+If needed in your agent or client code, set the following keys in a `.env` file:

 ```
 GOOGLE_GENAI_USE_VERTEXAI=FALSE